 What you’re looking for is how rapidly chronic training load (CTL) is climbing.
 Ideal ramp rates vary by athlete, but a 5–8-point increase per week for a few weeks at a time (followed by a recovery week) is a good starting point for most athletes.
 A ramp rate above 10 points per week is typically too aggressive for amateurs and masters.

 The risk from an aggressive ramp rate is that you are accumulating fatigue faster than you can recover and adapt to the work you’re doing.
 You may be able to get away with it for a week or two, but in the long term, the under-recovery will catch up with you and you’ll be forced to take a prolonged break (and lose the fitness you gained too quickly).
 CTL and ramp rate are a rolling average of past training stress.

-If you lost a lot of fitness during the COVID crisis, you’ll be restarting with weeks or months that contain many days of little or no training stress.
+If you lost a lot of fitness during the winter, you’ll be restarting with weeks or months that contain many days of little or no training stress.
 Because of this, your ramp rate may look aggressive initially just because you are adding new data more consistently.
 After about two weeks, it should settle into that 5–8-point range per week.

 DON’T CRAM FOR THE EXAM

-I imagine that once the stay-at-home orders are lifted, there will be a lot of pent-up demand and desire to get out and make up for lost time.
+I imagine that once the weather improves, there will be a lot of pent-up demand and desire to get out and make up for lost time.
 Enthusiasm does not change the time it takes to adapt to training or increase the amount of workload you can handle.
 You can’t make up for training you missed by doing more now and trying to cram more training into a shortened runway before a goal event will do more harm than good.
 Do the training you can, with the time you have, and remember that almost everyone was affected by the crisis that kept you indoors.